niklasp/angular-django-jwt/README.md

 ### More examples

-You can see some more examples of how this works in [the tests](https://github.com/auth0/angular-jwt/blob/master/test/unit/angularJwt/services/interceptorSpec.js)
+You can see some more examples of how this works in [the tests](https://github.com/auth0/angular-django-jwt/blob/master/test/unit/angularDjangoJwt/services/interceptorSpec.js)

 ## FAQ

-### I have minification problems with angular-jwt in production.
+### I have minification problems with angular-django-jwt in production.
 What's going on?

 When you're using the `tokenGetter` function, it's then called with the injector. `ngAnnotate` doesn't automatically detect that this function receives services as parameters, therefore you must either annotate this method for `ngAnnotate` to know, or use it like follows:

 ````js
 jwtInterceptorProvider.tokenGetter = ['store', '$http', function(store, $http) {